 AM: We’re excited about this partnership because Phunware brings a massive new mobile data set to our device graph.
 Phunware’s mobile reach is huge, gathering powerful data from hundreds of millions of devices.
 This will add another level of depth to the amount of information we know about each mobile device, which will help marketers know who they are sending ads to and when they are ready to buy.

 Thanks, Andy!
 Everybody at Phunware is excited about this partnership as well.
 We can’t wait to get busy helping marketers build smarter engagements.
-To learn more about Phunware’s partnership with Lotame, visit Phunware Partners with Lotame to Help Marketers Better Target and Convert Mobile Users.
+To learn more about Phunware’s partnership with Lotame, view the press release: Phunware Partners with Lotame to Help Marketers Better Target and Convert Mobile Users.